constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 My first aim is to increase the query completeness;
 For that purpose I will try to divide the search space among peers in a P2P network.
-It has to be considered first that we don't know in advance the topology of the domain, so we cannot divide the search space a priori.
+It has to be considered first that the topology of the domain cannot so we cannot divide the search space a priori.
-<span class="comment" data-author="RT">Say that you propose the following strategies.</span>
+Below I present three strategies to divide the domain and process the query.

 - **Collect the seed URLs and divide them between the query engines**:
 The advantage of this strategy is the communication between the engines is minimal,